 To install an infant car seat with tethers or latch;

 - Locate the lower anchors on the backseat.
 Your car is supposed to have, at least, two if it was made after 2002.
-Near the base of the seat, you will find buttons with a child seat sign embossed on it.
+Near the base of the seat, you will find buttons with a child seat sign embossed on them.
 Below them is where you locate the anchors.

 - Pull out the tethers from the base of the car seat.
 They are metal clips attached to short belts at the back of the car seat base.